klemenfn/flare-rosetta/README.md

 ## Testing Rosetta

-Rosetta implementaion could be testing using the Rosetta CLI.
+The Rosetta implementation can be tested using the Rosetta CLI.

 Before we can start the service, we need to build the docker image: